Batroc the Leaper

 One could also invoke the now traditional Earth-A impostor explanation (from She-Hulk vol. 2 #21 (2007) ), with the weaker and more buffoonish appearances being the otherdimensional impostor.

-Batroc briefly experimented with melee weapons, but prefers to remain an unarmed fighter.
+Batroc briefly experimented with melee weapons.
+But he prefers to remain an unarmed fighter.

 The first was a whip-cane.
 This is a flexible fighting stick about a yard and a half long.
 Presumably it was meant as an equaliser against opponents with weapons… or shields.
 Batroc is fond of mentioning that a whip-cane can kill a man in three blows.
 He only used it twice then discarded it.